Davide-sd/pygasflow/README.md

 * take a look at the notebooks contained in the [examples](examples/) folder.
 You can also try this package online with Binder. [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Davide-sd/pygasflow/HEAD)
 * visit the [documentation page](https://pygasflow.readthedocs.io/en/latest/).
-* If you find any errors, submit an issue or a pull request!
+* If you find any errors, open an issue or submit a pull request!